RLabNYC/Rlab_FaceTracking_fuse/README.md

 Look on the app store on your iPhone and download the *LiveLink UE MoCap* app.

   - Type in your ip adress
-  - To find out what your ip adress is:
+  - To find out what your IPv4 adress is:
 On PC: Open the command line and type in
 ```
 ipconfig